lumeland/lume/docs/getting-started/3_config-file.md

 title: Configuration
 ---

-**Lume** uses the `_config.js` file that gives you a lot of flexibility to customize how it build your site.
+**Lume** uses the `_config.js` file that gives you a lot of flexibility to customize how to build your site.
 This file must be placed in the site's root directory, and you can create it by your own or with the following command:

 ```sh
 lume --init